bz203/BAESCM/README.md

    import ee
    import geemap
    ```
    4.3 Set the port number and then authenticate.
 Check the port number in Internet Properties and replace it with the corresponding local port number.
-(If you can't connect to Google Earth Engine directly through the Internet, you should use a VPN tool to help before this step.)
+(If you can't connect to Google Earth Engine directly through the Internet, you need to use a VPN tool to help before this step.)
    ```bash
    geemap.set_proxy(7890)
    ee.Authenticate()